ethanAthompson/arduino-led-rows/README.md

 > This simple project is for introducing me to programming with an arduino device.
 > I have learned many new concepts by building this project.
 > This project will be the starting point in my journey of creating enterprise level projects.

-## Description
-> An arduino application that blinks led lights

 ## View code working!